Sergio Iacobucci Sergio Iacobucci

 • buyers - who have budgets and deadlines

-3. Identify what you have that your competition doesn’t
+3. Identify what you have, that your competition doesn’t

-Inventory everything.
 Technical capabilities, yes.
 But also your customer success approach, onboarding, data infrastructure, domain expertise, pricing model, integrations, speed of iteration.
 Everything.
 Buyers take all of this into consideration.
 It’s tempting to only think about the moat created by your tech but that’s a software business mentality, the buyers care about the whole lot.

 The list will be long.
 That's fine.
 Filtering comes next.